Preparing for a Veterinary Career

 Submit Documentation for Licensure

-If you’re planning a career as a veterinary professional, a MyAAVSB account can serve as your career record and the repository for the information and documents you’ll need for licensure throughout your career.
+If you’re planning a career as a veterinary professional, your MyAAVSB account will serve as your career record and the repository for the information and documents you’ll need for licensure throughout your career.